Shopify/toxiproxy/README.md

 ## Usage

-Configuring a project to use Toxiproxy consists of four steps:
+Configuring a project to use Toxiproxy consists of three steps:

 1. Installing Toxiproxy
 2. Populating Toxiproxy